chriso0710/chriso0710.github.io/_pages/about.md

 * 3.5, relase since working with TYPO3
 * 2009, year since working with AWS/heroku
 * 4 marathons and half marathons run
-* 5-6000 km on racing bicycle per year
+* 8000+ km on the bicycle per year